 A Set of BFF Necklaces

-If you’re missing your kid and you think (hope) they are missing you too, there’s something really sweet about sending a pair of matching BFF necklaces or bracelets, so they know you’ll be connected together again soon.
-I think this BFF avocado necklace set at PuraVida is sweet.
+If you’re missing your kid and you think (hope) they are missing you too, there’s something really sweet about sending a pair of affordable matching BFF necklaces or bracelets, so they know you’ll be connected together again soon.
+I think this BFF avocado necklace set at PuraVida is sweet (though may be sold out right now).
 Maybe send it along with a snapshot of you wearing yours.

 And hey, maybe it reminds them to eat their vegetables.
 Or uh, fruits, technically.